Research

 Spline refinement with differentiable rendering

-This work introduces a training-free differentiable rendering approach to spline refinement, achieving both high reliability and sub-pixel accuracy.
+Sometimes predecited centerlines look slighlty off.
+In this work we introduce a training-free differentiable rendering approach to spline refinement, achieving both high reliability and sub-pixel accuracy.
+Learning to match the original images turns out to be a very effective way to correctly guess its shape.
 It serves as a drop-in replacement for the popular active contour model.

 Adaptive Node Positioning in Biological Transport Networks